Thursday, December 31, 2009

 Friday, December 11, 2009

-with all due respects your Honour
+with all due respects your Honour: The Madwoman in the Attic

 I’ve been reading “The Mad Woman in the Attic”.
 I feel guilty because it’s taken me so long to get round to reading it, and I’m impressed by the readings of the Brontes. (and a little embarrassed to have missed some of the things they point out.)